HeatherEisan/configurable-locator/README.md

 The Configurable Locator application is a configuration of ArcGIS for Server and a JavaScript application that allows the public to locate parks, recreational opportunities boat ramps etc. in their community.
 This repo contains four unique application configurations: Parks Finder, Parks Locator, Water Access Locator, and Wildlife Management Access Locator.

-**Park and Recreation Finder** is a configuration of ArcGIS Server and a JavaScript application that allows citizens to locate park and recreation opportunities in their community.[Try the Parks Finder application](http://links.esri.com/localgovernment/tryit/ParkLocator/)
+**Park and Recreation Locator (Local Government)** is a configuration of ArcGIS Server and a JavaScript application that allows citizens to locate park and recreation opportunities in their community.[Try the Parks Finder application](http://links.esri.com/localgovernment/tryit/ParkLocator/)

 **Water Access Locator** is a configuration of ArcGIS for Server and a JavaScript API application that allows the public to locate boat ramps, and marinas, fishing sites in the state.[Try the Water Access application](http://tryitlive.arcgis.com/WaterAccessLocator/)

 **Wildlife Management Area Locator** is a configuration of ArcGIS and a JavaScript application that allows the public to locate Wildlife Management Areas (WMA) and huntable land in their state.[Try the Wildlife Access Managment application](http://tryitlive.arcgis.com/WMALocator/)

-**Park and Recreation Locator** is a configuration of ArcGIS and JavaScript API application that allows the public to locate park and recreational opportunities in their state.[Try the Parks Locator application](http://tryitlive.arcgis.com/ParkandRecLocator/)
+**Park and Recreation Locator (State Government)** is a configuration of ArcGIS and JavaScript API application that allows the public to locate park and recreational opportunities in their state.[Try the Parks Locator application](http://tryitlive.arcgis.com/ParkandRecLocator/)

 http://links.esri.com/stategovernment/tryit/EventLocator/
 http://links.esri.com/localgovernment/tryit/EventsCalendar/